TheOdinProject/curriculum/ruby/ruby.md

     > nownow.strftime("%Y-%m-%d %H:%M:%S")
     => "2013-07-11 00:38:10"

 Wait, what were all those `%Y` characters?
-They just tell the `.strftime` method what components of the `Time` to output and how you'd like them formatted.
+They just tell the `strftime` method what components of the `Time` to output and how you'd like them formatted.
 There's a long list of them back at [the TutorialsPoint site](http://www.tutorialspoint.com/ruby/ruby_date_time.htm).
 You don't need to remember them since you can just google for them when you decide to output a string, but know that they give you the flexibility to output a date or time in pretty much any way you could imagine.

 **Extra Stuff: Time Zones and Local Time**
 What's that trailing `-0800` in `2012-02-14 00:00:00 -0800`?
 It's because that time was created on my local system, which is many hours "earlier" in the day from the Coordinated Universal Time (called UTC... no, it doesn't match up but [here's why](http://geography.about.com/od/timeandtimezones/a/gmtutc.htm)) which is used by computers around the world as the standard benchmark time (so two computers communicating about times will always be talking about the same exact one and not have to worry about time zones).